marsidev/vite-fastify-starter/README.md

 ## Deploy
 This project can be deployed to [Railway](https://railway.app) or any other platform which support NodeJS projects.
-On production, the main entry point is the server `server.js` which serves the client build using `@fastify/static`.
+On production, the main entry point is the server `index.ts` which serves the client build using `@fastify/static`.

 ## Demo
 [Railway demo](https://vite-fastify-starter-production.up.railway.app)